mshafat/dailyleveragesystem/README.md

 Data Pruning: The autoSave() function automatically deletes a date key from the notes object if all its fields (t1, t2a, t2b, t4, bd) are empty, ensuring the file size remains optimized.

 Backward Compatibility: This structure is consistent across the 3.6.x series, allowing for seamless imports and exports between versions.

+## ⚖️ Disclaimer
+This is a completely free and open-source application.
+It is designed to work alongside your existing tools, not necessarily replace them.
+Since all data is stored in Local Storage, users are strictly advised to manually Export Backup regularly to prevent data loss.